vertica/VerticaPy/docs/source/user_guide_full_stack_train_test_split.rst

     train, test = titanic.train_test_split(order_by = {"fare": "asc"})

-Even if the 'fare' has duplicates, ordering the data alone will drastically decrease the likelihood of a collision.
+Even if the ``fare`` has duplicates, ordering the data alone will drastically decrease the likelihood of a collision.

 Let's create a model and evaluate it.